Kipling & The Jungle Book

 Shah Jahan’s original plan was to build two Taj Mahals.
 The first, the white mausoleum you see, was to house the body of his wife; and on the opposite bank, built in black marble, Shah Jahan planned to have his own mausoleum.
 The two buildings would have been symmetrical, and their reflections visible in the water.
 Sadly for Shah Jahan, his son had other ideas, and was impatient to take the throne.
 Aurangzeb imprisoned his father in Agra’s Red Fort, and took control of the Mughal Empire.
 Though Shah Jahan could see the completed Taj from his window, he would never be allowed to visit, and when he died he was buried alongside his wife.
 His dream for a black Taj would never be realised.

 You will see the sarcophagi of both Shah Jahan and Mumtaz Mahal when you enter inside the tomb.
 In fact, these inlaid sarcophagi are ornamental only: the actual graves are beneath the floor.
 Humayun’s Tomb in Delhi, and the tomb of Itimad-ud-daula, which you saw in Agra yesterday, both provided architectural inspiration for the building, and in that respect are the fathers of the Taj Mahal.

-You will have an early lunch before leaving Agra, and then drive the two hours on to Delhi, two nights stay at Shangri-La Eros.
+You will have an early lunch before leaving Agra, and then drive on the Express Highway the three hours on to Delhi.
+2 nights stay at The Grand Hotel.
 B, D